RavenfieldCommunity/docs/en/Projects/havenm.md

 Open game install path and add it to `BepInEx\plugins`.
 If the folder isn't exist and you installed BepInEX just now, run the game and the folder will be created automatically:

 ![](https://ravenfieldcommunity.github.io/docs-img/Projects/havenm.003.png)

+## Use ahcrived dll

+You can find out the old history release [here](https://github.com/RavenfieldCommunity/HavenM/releases/tag/Archive), but remember to rename the dll files to `Assembly-CSharp.dll`!

+And disable ACUpdater's auto-update if you don't want the dll is overwrote by updates, the config file in at `BepInEX\config\HavenM.ACUpdater.cfg`

 ## Uninstall by command